JasonKleinert/historical-aerials/README.md

 Install local packages `npm install`

-To run ETL script: `npm run etl`

 ## Development

+Copy `server/config/production.sample.json` to `server/config/production.json` and fill in config values.

-`gulp run watch` in one terminal
+`gulp run watch` in one terminal to watch and dist source files

-`npm run start` in another terminal
+`npm run start` in another terminal to run the app

+## ETL

+`npm run etl` to rebuild the new Rethink database from the original Access database